Quantum-Node-RED/node-red-qiskit-functionalities/README.md

 - **Quantum Circuit**

     The QuantumCircuit class is used to define and construct quantum circuits, and it also includes some fundamental operations for quantum circuits.
 The _Quantum-Circuit-Begin_ and _Quantum-Circuit-End_ nodes define the scope of the quantum circuit.
-Users should start with the _Quantum-Circuit-Begin_ node and follow it with the desired number of _qbit_ nodes.
-After adding operation nodes such as _Gate_ and _Measure_ to the _qbit_ nodes, the circuit should be ended with the _Quantum-Circuit-End_ node.
+Users should start with the _Quantum-Circuit-Begin_ node and follow it with the desired number of _qubit_ nodes.
+After adding operation nodes such as _Gate_ and _Measure_ to the _qubit_ nodes, the circuit should be ended with the _Quantum-Circuit-End_ node.
     ![image](https://github.com/Quantum-Node-RED/node-red-qiskit-functionality/blob/uniform-documentation-flow-style/Readme_Image/Interactive_quantum_circuit.png)

 - **Tools**